orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

     - `replace`: `all` to load the resulting response in the browser, or `none` (default)
     - `content`: `xml` to send the XML data (default), `pdf-url` to send the PDF URL
     - `parameters`:
-        - space-separated list of standard parameters to automatically add to the URL
+        - space-separated list of standard parameters to automatically add to the URL (see below)
-        - any of the following tokens: `app`, `form`, `document`, `valid`
+        - default: `app form form-version document valid language`
-        - default: `app form document valid`
+            - `form-version` added to defaults in Orbeon Forms 4.7
 - properties used
     - property prefix + `.uri`: see `uri` parameter
     - property prefix + `.method`: see `method` parameter